• Skip to primary navigation

 Cups of Mango Cream

-Welcome to luscious creamy fruity, delightful Mango Cream also known as Mango Fool.
-It should not be confused with Mango Ice Cream.
 I could go on and on about how awesome this mango dessert this.
 Layers of creamy fruit and perfectly whipped cream with a touch of freshly sliced fruit on top.
-You will be licking your spoon like there's no tomorrow!
+You will be licking your spoon like there’s no tomorrow!

 I have a thing I always do with my girls.
 We make a fancy meal or dessert at home.
 Then we sit down and eat, treating ourselves like the princesses that we truly are.
 This time, it was time for us to make a mango treat.
-I feel like mango desserts are quite rare.
-When it's mango season, I totally enjoy eating all the mangoes I can just as they are.
-When I was growing up we mostly just ate our mangoes fresh.

 But as someone who loves getting fancy in the kitchen and making good food, I have been experimenting more with mangoes.
 Hence there is a decent number of mango recipes on this blog and the list is growing!

-My Mango Salsa is the appetizer I want to live on every day.
-My Mango Upside Down Cake is sticky, moist, so pretty, crazy good.
-My Mango Juice is so refreshing - your summer needs this!
 And my Mango Coconut Sorbet tastes like something you will enjoy while on a vacation.
-But today, it's all about Mango Cream.
+But today, it’s all about Mango Cream.
 Who knows what mango recipe could be next?
 Perhaps Mango Ice Cream?
 Or a mango panna cotta?
-Or another mango salad?
+Or another Mango Cucumber Salad?
 Mango, how I love thee.

 I discovered a recipe similar to this Mango Cream recipe while flipping through Jessica B. Harris' African Cookbook.
 She states that the recipe is Cameroonian.
 But as someone born and raised in Cameroon, I surprisingly never came across anything like this.
 However, like a true mango lover, the recipe spoke to my soul.

-In Jessica's rendition, pureed mango is mixed together with cream then served.
+In Jessica’s rendition, pureed mango is mixed together with cream and then served.
 You could definitely go that route if you want but I love layering the whipped cream and mango puree.
-It's just delightful to look at.
+It’s just delightful to look at.

 Cups of Mango Cream

-This is the perfect dessert to make with very ripe mangoes so if your mangoes are not very ripe, keep them to turn super ripe then you use them in making Mango Cream.
-Or if you happen to get many mangoes and you are not sure what to so with them, Mango Cream it is!
-You're welcome.
+This is the perfect dessert to make with very ripe mangoes so if your mangoes are not very ripe, keep them to turn super ripe then use them in making Mango Cream.
+Or if you happen to get many mangoes and you are not sure what to do with them, Mango Cream it is!
+You’re welcome.

 I love how it looks pretty and let me tell you: it tastes even better than it looks!

 So if you are like me and my girls and you want to enjoy something fancy at home, make this Mango Cream.
-If you have guests you want to impress, this is this light and fruity dessert to make.
+If you have guests you want to impress, this is a light and fruity dessert to make.
 There are make-ahead instructions in the recipe notes so be sure to check those out!

 What is Mango Cream?

 Mango Cream is a mango dessert made with pureed mangoes and whipped cream.
-It can be served two ways: either in layers of mango and whipped cream or the whipped cream is mixed with the mango then served.
+It can be served in two ways: either in layers of mango and whipped cream or the whipped cream is mixed with the mango and then served.
 Mango cream is best enjoyed chilled though it may be made and served immediately.
 It should be confused with Mango Ice Cream.
 Mango Cream is chilled, not frozen like mango ice cream.

 Ripe Mangoes, orange zest, honey, sugar, heavy whipping cream